DragonSenses/Curiosity/TypeScript/5. Object Types/object-types.md

 }
 ```

-We’ll discuss index signatures in a bit, but here we’re saying a `SquareConfig` can have any number of properties, and as long as they aren’t `color` or `width`, their types don’t matter.
+We'll discuss index signatures in a bit, but here we're saying a `SquareConfig` can have any number of properties, and as long as they aren't `color` or `width`, their types don't matter.

-One final way to get around these checks, which might be a bit surprising, is to assign the object to another variable: Since assigning `squareOptions` won’t undergo excess property checks, the compiler won’t give you an error:
+One final way to get around these checks, which might be a bit surprising, is to assign the object to another variable: Since assigning `squareOptions` won't undergo excess property checks, the compiler won't give you an error:

 ```ts
 let squareOptions = { colour: "red", width: 100 };